akshatbajaj09/akshat-bajaj-DSA/README.md

   - Count the Digits That Divide a Number
   - Palindrome Number
   - Subtract the Product and Sum of Digits of an Integer

+## Day 7:

+- Solved the following problem:
+  - Kids With the Greatest Number of Candies